 In Figure 1, the x-axis shows the velocity of an object and the y-axis shows the redshift of the wave lengths.
 As shown, as velocity increases, the redshift gets greater.
 As the velocity gets very close to the speed of light, the redshift gets very close to infinity.

 Lastly, I used Hubble’s Law to calculate the distance from Earth to a star when there is a redshift of 1.0001.
 I first used v= (-3×1012)2100012+c2 (derived from λrλs=11-v2c2 ) to get the velocity of that star, then used this velocity to find the distance using Hubble’s Law.
 At last, I got the distance of about 184448805.2 light years.

+You should make your work understandable to somebody who has no knowledge about what we discussed in class and of the “tasks” in the sheet I sent you.

+Try to first explain your method slowly, step by step.
+Then, include some equations, but also explain where they come from (e.g. Hubble’s law, time dilation, etc.)

+Finally, input numbers and get the results.

+You should also include some analysis of what is going on and what you think about your results – are they surprising?
+Are they in line with what you would imagine?
+What did you learn from this analysis?